 Tests that function well provide a dependable assessment of the student's level of ability.
 Unfortunately, no test can do this perfectly.
 A variety of factors can contribute to a given student's score (as estimated ability) being either higher or lower than their true academic ability.
 For example, a student may misread an item or mistakenly fill in the wrong bubble when he or she knew the right answer.
 Collectively, extraneous factors that affect a student's score are referred to as "measurement error."
-Any assessment includes some amount of measurement error; that is, no measurement is perfect.
-This is true of all academic assessments-some students will receive scores that underestimate their true ability and other students will receive scores that overestimate their true ability.
-When tests have a high amount of measurement error, student scores are very unstable.
-Students with high ability may get low scores or vice versa.
-Consequently, one cannot reliably estimate a student's true level of ability with such a test.
+Any assessment includes some amount of measurement error.
+This is true of all academic assessments-some students will receive scores that underestimate their true ability, and other students will receive scores that overestimate their true ability.
 Assessments that have less measurement error (i.e., errors made are small on average and student scores on such a test will consistently represent their ability) are described as "reliable."